atifbosan/calm-candle/PRIVACY_POLICY.md

 ---

+# Microphone Access

+### What We Access
+Calm Candle requests access to your device's microphone **only** when you enable the **"Blow to Extinguish"** feature in Settings.

+### What We Do NOT Do
+- We do **not** record your voice or any audio
+- We do **not** store, save, or log any audio data
+- We do **not** transmit any audio to our servers or any third party
+- We do **not** process your audio beyond detecting a sound level threshold in real time

+### How It Works
+The microphone is used solely to measure the **ambient sound level** (in decibels) on your device.
+When the detected level exceeds a threshold — consistent with blowing — the app extinguishes the on-screen candle.
+This processing happens entirely **on-device, in real time**, and no audio is ever retained.

+### Your Control
+- The microphone is **never accessed** unless you explicitly turn on "Blow to Extinguish" in Settings
+- You can revoke microphone permission at any time via your device Settings → Apps → Calm Candle → Permissions
+- Disabling microphone permission simply turns off the blow-to-extinguish feature; all other app functionality continues normally
+---

 # Data Security

 Calm Candle: Sleep Sounds is designed to work primarily offline and does not require an internet connection for core functionality.